raspberrypilearning/smart-assistant/en/step_6.md

 --- task ---

-+ Return to Scratch and add more code blocks to your program so that you are able to type commands that control the light.
++ Return to Scratch and add more code blocks to your program so that you can type commands to control the light.

 --- /task ---